Skip to main content

 Requirements

-Eligibility for Sealing
+Eligibility for sealing

 Judgments of restitution entered against tenant — eligible after 5 years (per ORS 105.163(1)(a)(A))